Taxpayer identification number (TIN)

 Everyone who conducts business with the IRS needs a taxpayer identification number.
 This includes individuals filing returns, corporations, and limited liability companies.
 The IRS issues the following special TINs:

-Want to learn more?
+Want to learn more about taxes?
 Bankrate can keep you up to date on what it all means.

 EINs, also known as a federal tax identification numbers, are granted to companies, corporations, and partnerships.
 Entities involved with trusts, estates, real estate mortgage investment conduits, nonprofit organizations, farmers’ cooperatives, and retirement plan administrators also need an EIN.